Skip to main content

 FBAR means Report Foreign Bank and Financial Accounts and is handled in the FinCEN reporting context.
 FinCEN's FBAR page includes filing due-date and extension notices, including notices posted as recently as 10/11/2024.
 Keep one folder with account statements, institution names, and account details before opening more accounts or increasing balances.

 Use this table to eliminate options quickly, not to rank winners.
-In this source set, provider-level fees, minimums, and SRI methodology are not confirmed for Betterment, Wealthfront, Ellevest, SoFi, Vanguard Digital Advisor, or Fidelity Go, so the main job is to spot what you still need to verify before funding.
+Provider-level fees, minimums, and SRI methodology are not confirmed for Betterment, Wealthfront, Ellevest, SoFi, Vanguard Digital Advisor, or Fidelity Go, so the main job is to spot what you still need to verify before funding.

 Practical filter: verify pricing, sustainable methodology, and holdings detail before you fund.
 If an option cannot clearly show SRI transparency or fit your cashflow rules for collected cash and contribution flexibility, eliminate it and move on.
 You might also find this useful: The Best Robo-Advisors for Canadians.